 • Seasonal Fruits after dinner every day during the trek.

-• Rescue Arrangement if needed after your insurance claim, the evacuation bills.
+• Rescue Arrangement, if needed, after your insurance claim, the evacuation bills.

 • All government and local taxes.